 Kristi Keefe - Boston Center for the Arts |

-Patricia D. Keenan - Patti is Vice President of Advancement, Community and Equity at Ellis Early Learning.
+Patricia D. Keenan - Ellis Early Learning, is Vice President of Advancement, Community and Equity at Ellis Early Learning.
 She joined the Ellis Early Learning team in June, 2020 after 9 years raising funds for Facing History and Ourselves.
 She has over 35 years experiencing building annual/ individual giving programs and increasing nonprofit board diversity.
 Patti and her husband, Matt, live in Sharon and have 3 grown children.
 She enjoys spending time outdoors, reading and travel. |

-Trea LaRaia - Appleton Street, has been a Boston resident for over 20 years, lived in several of its neighborhoods, and moved with her family to the South End last year.
+Trea LaRaia - Appleton Street, has been a Boston resident for over 20 years, lived in several of its neighborhoods, and moved with her family to the South End in 2023.
 A mother to two school-aged children, she volunteers and supports schools, community centers, and youth sports in the South End, Beacon Hill, and Charlestown neighborhoods.
 Trea is co-founder and Principal of Joy Street Design, an architectural and interior design firm.
-Professionally, she works with and supports many local non-profits, and participates in neighborhood civic associations’ processes that serve to educate, engage, and organize neighborhood. |
+Professionally, she works with and supports many local non-profits, and participates in neighborhood civic associations’ processes that serve toeducate, engage, and organize neighborhood residents. |

 Kevin Mulcahy - St. Charles Street, is a published author on trends in the workplace and an educator.
 His board experience ranges from small business advisory to supporting the arts (Boston Irish Film Festival) and promoting opportunity and protection for immigrants (Rian Immigrant Center of Boston).
 He and his wife, Diane relocated from Ireland to the South End in 2006.
-“Always room for one more at the table” is his guiding philosophy for broadening the membership of ‘the Ellis’. |
+“Always room for one more at the table” is his guiding philosophy for broadening the membership of ‘the Ellis.’ |

 Martha Winston - Dartmouth Street, moved to the South End just a year ago after raising two daughters with her husband in Newton.
 She was an art teacher and has a studio in Waltham.